speccytools/fuse-for-macosx/fusepb/FuseHelp/_English.lproj/quicklook.md

 thumbnails and previews of ZX Spectrum emulation related files.
 The supported types are:

-## SCR Screen dumps
+## SCR and MLT Screen dumps

-Preview and thumbnails for SCR screen dumps in all graphics modes.
+Preview and thumbnails for SCR and MLT screen dumps in all graphics modes.

 ## Snapshots (SZX, Z80, SNA, etc.)